vectara/vectara-docs/www/docs/learn/data-privacy/data_encryption.md

 When you send documents to the
 [index API](/docs/api-reference/indexing-apis/indexing) or
 [file upload API](/docs/api-reference/indexing-apis/file-upload/file-upload), <Config v="names.product"/>
-will receive both document text and metadata information to be indexed.
-If you choose the “textless” option for [corpus creation](/docs/api-reference/admin-apis/create-corpus), then document text will be indexed (converted into vectors) but not stored anywhere in the platform.
+indexes both the document text and metadata.
+If you choose the “textless” option for [corpus creation](/docs/api-reference/admin-apis/create-corpus), <Config v="names.product"/> converts the document text into vectors for indexing but **does not** store the text anywhere in the platform.
 However, metadata is always stored.

 :::note

 For the safety
 of your data, <Config v="names.product"/> always stores your text and metadata in an encrypted format.
-By default this encryption will use <Config v="names.product"/>'s own encryption key to encrypt your data (text and/or metadata).
+By default this encryption uses <Config v="names.product"/>'s own encryption key to encrypt your data (text and/or metadata).

 :::